 15. A helpful attitude and no expectations

 Above all, it’s essential to remember that you are there to support the parents when visiting a new baby.
-Don’t hesitate to speak up and ask how you can help, and make sure not to overstay your welcome.
+Don’t hesitate to speak up, ask how you can help, and not overstay your welcome.
 Keep visits under an hour, ideally.

 Free ways to support a new parent

-If you’re looking to go above and beyond, below is a list of easy, free ideas that you can do in addition to whatever you bring over.
-These tasks may seem simple or too easy, but the reality is, they’re beyond helpful for new parents.
+If you want to go above and beyond, below is a list of easy, free ideas you can do in addition to whatever you bring over.
+These tasks may seem simple or too easy, but the reality is they’re beyond helpful for new parents.

 - Walk the dogs

 - Take out the trash (and replace the trash bag)